 There needs to be a revolution in the poultry world.
-While many people think that boneless skinless chicken breasts are the end-all-be-all in a chicken recipe, chicken thighs deserve the real love.
+While many people think that boneless, skinless chicken breasts are the end-all-be-all for a chicken recipe, chicken thighs deserve the real love.

 When cooked correctly (which isn't hard), chicken thighs will make the most succulent chicken you'll ever eat, with a perfectly crispy skin.

 The key to cooking chicken thighs is to start them in a cold cast iron skillet.
-Yep.
-You read that right.
+Yep, you read that right.
 Cold.
-Season them well with olive oil and salt and pepper and then put them skin-side down in the skillet over medium heat.
+Season them well with olive oil, salt, and pepper, and then put them skin-side down in the skillet over medium heat.

 Then just don't touch them for 14 to 15 minutes.
 As the pan heats up, the skin will slowly get crispy.
 It might pop and hiss, but all is good.
 As long as you watch your heat, it's almost impossible to burn or overcook these.

-Once they have crisped nicely in the skillet, dot your thighs with lemon slices and fresh thyme sprigs and finish them in a 400-degree oven for another 13 to 15 minutes depending on the size.
+Once they have crisped nicely in the skillet, dot your thighs with lemon slices and fresh thyme sprigs and finish them in a 400°F oven for another 13 to 15 minutes, depending on the size.

 Lemon Thyme Chicken Thighs